waibelma/PyCleanTrace/README.md

 The original cleaning code by Dick-Nielsen & Poulsen (2019) is written in SAS. **Clean_Academic_TRACE** is meant to provide an open-source alternative to facilitate the data management when working with Academic TRACE in Python.

+Note: This version is fully functional and tested on an OS system.
+In a next step Windows comatibility will be assured and further tests will be implemented.
+A parallelisation step is already integrated but not yet applied.
+Any feedback is welcome.

 -------------

 Instructions for  running **Clean_Academic_TRACE**: